Cultural Environments collections

 What’s in our collection

-Ceramics made by Christopher Harris of Yarrabah Garrett Steam Traction Engine Jubaltone Autoharp from the Charles & Kati Marson Collection Carvings on shelf in Cultural Environments store Neck ornament form Papua New Guinea Caring for the collection Microscopes in Cultural Environments store The State Collection is comprised of objects that are significant to the people of Queensland.
+Ceramics made by Christopher Harris of Yarrabah Garrett Steam Traction Engine Jubaltone Autoharp from the Charles & Kati Marson Collection Carvings on shelf in Cultural Environments store Neck ornament from Papua New Guinea Caring for the collection Microscopes in Cultural Environments store The State Collection is comprised of objects that are significant to the people of Queensland.
 The collection includes a rich diversity of cultural objects including significant Aboriginal and Torres Strait Islander collections, material from the Pacific Islands and important social history, transport and technology collections.
 These objects are cared for on behalf of Queenslanders so that they can be enjoyed by future generations.

 Queensland Museum supports the use of these materials in displays and research within the organisation and through loans to other institutions.